A plan for keeping your Samsung refrigerator clean

 Refrigerators need love too.
-Your refrigerator keeps your drinks cold and your food fresh.
-So you should do your best to keep your fridge fresh and clean and keep up with regular maintenance.
+Your refrigerator keeps your drinks cold and your food fresh, so you should do your best to keep your fridge fresh and clean and keep up with regular maintenance.
 That means not leaving fishy leftovers from last week in there.
-Check out these cleaning tips and tricks to make sure your refrigerator feels the love and stays odor free.
+Check out this maintenance plan for cleaning your your refrigerator so it feels the love and stays odor free.

 That puddle of coffee creamer will never be easier to clean than it is right now, and it's the best way to prevent odors and bacteria from setting up shop in your fridge.
 Use a clean, microfiber cloth.
 If necessary, use a damp cloth with mild detergent.
 Make sure you dry the area when you're done.

 You'll thank yourself later when your fridge stays nice and tidy.

 Deodorize as soon as there is a smell

 So you left some fish or ground beef in the fridge a little too long and now it reeks.
 Throw out the rotten meat and get it out of your house.
 Move fast and we should be able to get the fridge back to smelling decent in no time.

 Sprinkle baking soda on a pan, a plate, whatever you have and place it in the fridge for 24 hours.

 To help the baking soda, sprinkle some ground coffee on another plate and place it in the fridge for 24 hours.